 Callaway voted no because her whole mission had been to get the “Academic Freedom Proposal” on the table.
 But her efforts floundered.
 No one can say for sure why; maybe because academic freedom arrived too late on the stage.
 Perhaps other board members found the proposal distasteful because it was so obviously focused solely on evolution.
 Whatever the reason, it can be said with a sigh of relief that Florida dodged a bullet.
 Sound science would be taught in the Sunshine State.

 Unfortunately, Tallahassee was right back in the crosshairs a month later.
 Picking up where Callaway had left off, state lawmakers took up two proposed “academic freedom” bills aimed boldly and squarely at evolution.
-FCS was forced to get right back to work, and these bills failed to pass in the 2008 session (see here, and a report in a future issue of RNCSE).
+FCS was forced to get right back to work, and these bills failed to pass in the 2008 session (see report in a future issue of RNCSE).
 There is no doubt, however, that this saga is to be continued.

 Title: Evolution in the Sunshine State: The Fight Over Evolution in the State Science Standards Author(s): Brandon Haught Volume: 28 Issue: 4 Year: 2008 Date: July–August Page(s): 28-31